 First impressions: "It's quite young.
 I'd only wear this in summer, perhaps to a party.
 It's a bit fruity and a little musky, perhaps?
 Every time I smell it, it smells different!"

 The verdict: "I can't believe this is a D&G perfume.
 Such a coincidence!
 I wouldn't mind wearing it again, but I still love the original."

-After an hour: "It's subtle and I'm used to much stronger scents.
-It doesn't last too long, so I think I would need a repeat spray.
+After an hour: "It's subtle, and I'm used to much stronger scents.
+It doesn't last too long, so I think I'd need a repeat spray.
 A good desk scent.
 I like the leathery scent, but it needs more leather for me."

 The verdict: "It's going to live on my desk."

 First impressions: "It's sweet and sour, spicy and warm.
 It's very different, like something a cool girl would already be wearing.
-It's not overwhelming me with feelings, though!" — Isabel Mundigo-Moore, associate social editor, Who What Wear
+It's not overwhelming me with feelings though!"

 After an hour: "The scent stayed, but the sweetness went to my head."

 First impressions: "It smells like a newborn baby: powdery.
 I quite like it.
 It's certainly sweet and feminine.
 I tend to go for heavier fragrances.
 It smells premium and not seasonal, so you could wear it all year round."